• Skip to primary navigation

 • 1 14 oz can diced tomatoes

-• 1 cup water plus extra as needed
+• 1 cup stock/ broth or just water

 Instructions

-• In a large pot or skillet, heat the oil, sauté onions for 1 minute then add cumin, cardamom, cayenne, cinnamon and cloves.
+• In a large pot , heat oil, sauté onions for 2-3 minutes until translucent. then add cumin, cardamom, cayenne, cinnamon and cloves.
 Continue to cook for a couple of minutes more until onion is tender.

-• Add the meat and stir to brown the meat well.
+• Add the meat and stir to brown the meat well from all sides.

-• Next add the tomatoes and water, cover and let the meat cook until completely done.
-Check it with a fork.
+• Pour in the canned tomatoes, water, cover and let the meat cook until completely done.

 • Add the rice, salt and pepper and enough water for your rice to cook.